 - A collaborative database of audio snippets, samples, and recordings released under Creative Commons licenses that allow their reuse.

-Step 5: Editing your Video
+Step 5: Editing your Film

 Editing is important to the film making process.
 You may spend more time editing than filming.
-These links will help guide you in editing your video.
+These links will help guide you in editing your film.
 There are various programs for editing that you may have on your computer at home, or ones that may be available through your school, or local library.
 Tutorials specific to the program you use should also be available online.
 Remember, entries are limited to 60 seconds in length.

 - This side offers tutorials on various aspects of editing.